Golang Enum

 In this example, iota

-is used to generate successive integer constants starting starts at 0 and increments by 1 for each subsequent constant.
+is used to generate successive untyped integer constants starting at 0 and incrementing by 1 for each subsequent constant declaration.
+This approach provides a simple way to create enum-like behavior, but it lacks some type safety features.

 import "fmt"